History of Bowral: Pre-colonial times

-European discovery and early settlement: 1780 - 1830s
+European discovery and early settlement: 1780–1830s

 The area of Bowral was first traversed in 1798 by ex-convict John Wilson and his search party.
 Wilson's search party had been commissioned by Governor Hunter to explore south of the new colony of Sydney.

 After Wilson's exploration a series of expeditions followed decades later led by John Warby and Botanist George Caley (an associate of Joseph Banks), the Hume brothers and later, the famous pioneer explorers, John Oxley and Charles Throsby.

 In 1817, Charles Throsby was given land by Governor Lachlan Macquarie of the New South Wales colony.
-Throsby established a small township named Bong Bong which today is located 7 km north of Bowral.
+Throsby established a small township named Bong Bong which today is located 7 km south of Bowral.
 Throsby built Old South Road, a road that lead from Stonequarry (Picton) and Sydney to Goulburn and the southern plains of New South Wales.

 Governor Macquarie had also given 2,400 acres (9.7 km2) to John Oxley through a land grant.
 This would one day constitute the present-day Bowral.
 John Oxley never lived in the area but he sent his sons there to establish sheep and cattle farming.
 Oxley's sons named the area around Bowral "Wingecarribee"; the current name of the local government area of the Southern Highlands.

 In 1831, 3,000 acres (12 km2) had been granted to what is known today as East Bowral to a Sydney business man, Edward Riley who passed ownership to his son, George.

-Village: 1840 - 1850s
+Village: 1840–1850s

-During 1857- 1858, John Oxley's sons, John Norton Oxley and Henry Molesworth Oxley built the locally renowned "Wingecarribbee" homestead that remains until this day.
+During 1857–1858, John Oxley's sons, John Norton Oxley and Henry Molesworth Oxley built the locally renowned "Wingecarribbee" homestead that remains until this day.
 The homestead held the Wingecarribee (modern-day Bowral) village's Church of England services.
 The homestead is currently privately owned.
 It is during this period in time that Henry conveyed his share of the 4,200 acre grant to his older brother John.
 John subdivided 200 acres (0.81 km2) after it was known that the railway would be constructed through the district.
 The arrival of the railway in 1867 spurred the development of Bowral from a private village into a township.
 Henry also subdivided the land for farming purposes, which later led to Bowral's economic growth.

 In 1859, John Oxley promised to give land for a church, rectory, and glebe (land to support the parish priest).

-Township and railway: 1860 - 2020s
+Township and railway: 1860–2020s

-During the mid to late 19th Century (1860 - 1890s), Bowral rapidly grew as a town and by the end of the 1890s it had a bakery, blacksmith, newsagency, general store, hotels, and a post office.
+During the mid to late 19th Century (1860–1890s), Bowral rapidly grew as a town and by the end of the 1890s it had a bakery, blacksmith, newsagency, general store, hotels, and a post office.
 It was during this time that Bowral experienced an influx of new residents due to the construction of the railway line from Sydney to Melbourne.